-The Odakyu Group's consolidated financial statements are prepared in conformity with accounting practices generally accepted in Japan.
+The Odakyu Group's consolidated financial statements are prepared in conformity with accounting principles generally accepted in Japan.
 The preparation of these financial statements requires the use of estimates by management, which affects the reported amounts of assets and liabilities as of the date of the consolidated financial statements and the reported amounts of revenues and expenses for the period presented.
 These estimates are based on rational judgments taking the historical results and circumstances into consideration.
 Because such estimates involve particular uncertainties, the actual results may differ.
 Critical accounting policies and estimates are included in the following paragraphs.
-Forward-looking statements contained in this section are based on determinations made by the Group at the date of this report.
+Forward-looking statements contained in this section are based on the information available to the Odakyu Group at the time of submission of this report.